Bansko, Bulgaria is a digital nomad hub.

 Doing so disrupts the coworking curated community that exists in the small town of Bansko.

-And let’s be clear: Coworking Bansko does not exist because Bansko Bulgaria is an emerging digital nomad hub.
-Bansko Bulgaria is an emerging digital nomad hub because Coworking Bansko exists.
+And let’s be clear: Coworking Bansko does not exist because Bansko Bulgaria is a digital nomad hub.
+Bansko Bulgaria is a digital nomad hub because Coworking Bansko exists.

 And besides, working together in the same physical spaces builds trust and connections among nomads.
 And, as we experienced, connections, sharing and knowledge transfer happen over coffee or lunch at Coworking Bansko.